 Copyright is restrictive, it tells you what not to do.
 A license is essentially permissive, it tells you what you can do.
 By using a license you (the creator) retain your copyright but can dictate how your material is to be used in certain ways under specific conditions.
 By contrast, putting something into the Public Domain means you give up all rights to the material so that infringement just cannot happen.

-A Public Domain Dedication such as Creative Commons CCO Public Domain Dedication, which is where material is put into the public domain does not include an attribution requirement, since it is a waiver of all rights to the material.
+A Public Domain Dedication such as Creative Commons CCO Public Domain Dedication, which is where material is put into the public domain does not include an any acknowledgement of you as the creator, since it is a waiver of all rights to the material.
 Only the owner or someone appointed on their behalf can waive rights.
 You need to think carefully about putting material into the public domain as anybody can then do whatever they like with it.

 Attribution mean that the person who grants the license must be given credit for the work when it is redistributed or reused.